NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 </public-packages>

-class, so each of them needs to say that they depend on the API module.
-Right-click on the My Editor project node, and choose Properties.
-The Project Properties dialog will appear.
+3. Now set up dependencies between your modules.
+Both My Editor and My Viewer will use the Event class, so they need to depend on the API module.
+Right-click the My Editor project and choose Properties.
 Select the Libraries tab.

-Click OK to close the Project Properties dialog.
+You’ll see the module listed under Module Dependencies.
+Click OK to close the dialog.

-When you open the Project Metadata file in the Important Files node of the My Editor module, you should see that the section below has been added:
+Open the Project Metadata file in the Important Files node of the My Editor module.
+You’ll see this section was added:

 <module-dependencies>